orchest/orchest/docs/source/fundamentals/environments.rst

    # Get system level dependencies for one of your packages
    sudo apt-get install -y default-libmysqlclient-dev

-   # Install a Python dependency using pip
+   # Install any dependency using mamba or conda
-   pip install tensorflow
+   mamba install -y spacy -c conda-forge

-   # Or, alternatively, install any dependency using conda
+   # Or, alternatively, install Python dependencies using pip
-   conda install -y spacy -c conda-forge
+   pip install black

 .. note::
    💡 The environments Orchest provides are based on the  `Jupyter Docker Stacks